Facebook goes express to mega-cap status - now valued more than AT&T, Coke

 NEW YORK In the days after its infamously mishandled initial public offering in May 2012, it looked as if Facebook would struggle to become a must-own for fund managers.

-Now the company's $190 billion market value makes it bigger than such bellwethers as Coca-Cola and AT&T. It's not a member of the Dow industrials, but if it were, it would be larger than two-thirds of that index's 30 members.
+Now the company's $190 billion (111.8 billion pounds) market value makes it bigger than such bellwethers as Coca-Cola and AT&T. It's not a member of the Dow industrials, but if it were, it would be larger than two-thirds of that index's 30 members.

 Shares of the world's No. 1 social network touched a record high of $76.74 on Thursday after earnings and revenues easily topped analysts' forecasts, boosting its market value to nearly $194 billion.
-That ranks it 15th in the Standard & Poor's 500 benchmark index, just below the $196 billion market cap of International Business Machines Corp.
+That ranks it 15th in the Standard & Poor's 500 benchmark index .SPX, just below the $196 billion market cap of International Business Machines Corp (IBM.N).

 "A 100-year-old company with real assets versus a company admittedly with virtual assets and they are trading at the same market cap – crazy," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

 The speed of Facebook's rise to mega-cap status is what's notable.
-It took Apple Inc nearly three decades to achieve such a market value; Google Inc needed five years.
+It took Apple Inc (AAPL.O) nearly three decades to achieve such a market value; Google Inc (GOOGL.O) needed five years.

 Facebook has only been public for a little more than two years, and only joined the S&P 500 seven months ago.
 Since S&P Dow Jones Indices announced the addition on Dec.
 11, Facebook shares have risen 54 percent.